 |GCE/AVCE Double Award in Health and Social Care

-280 UCAS points from A*, A* profile or combined with UCAS points from a maximum of one GCE A/A2 level.
-General Studies and Critical Thinking excluded.
+300 UCAS points from A*, A* profile or combined with UCAS points from a maximum of one GCE A/A2 level.
+General Studies, Critical Thinking and Extended Project are not accepted.

 |BTEC National Certificate (NQF) in Health and Social Care, Society, Health and Development, Science or equivalents